Karangiri-goswami/medicine_chatbot_app/README.md

 * generate_text_prompt: Prompt to generate paragraph
 * summarize_prompt:Prompt to summarize the paragraph
 * analyze_prompt: Prompt to analyze
+* @app.before_request def check_key(): For API key authentication.

 ### Logging:

 To log each incoming request for tracking.
 All the files are stored in logs/app.log.
 Timestamp, Endpoint name and User prompt will be returned.

+### Limiter:

+For controlled access and restricting the number of requests.

+### Error Handlers:

+400 Bad Request: When the input format is incorrect.
+401 Unauthorized: When the API key is missing/invalid.
+429 Too Many Requests: When too many requests are sent.

+### API KEYS:

+* GEMINI_API_KEY: For accessing Gemini features.
+* SERVER_API_KEY: To authenticate request of API.

 ## API endpoints